ntop/ntopng/doc/src/self_monitoring/internals.rst

 To ensure smooth functionalities, ntopng hash tables must:

 - Have enough room to keep all the active network elements.
-- Have enough room to accomodate new network elements that may arrive.
+- Have enough room to accommodate new network elements that may arrive.
 - Be not so full to reduce `collisions <https://en.wikipedia.org/wiki/Hash_table#Collision_resolution>`_.

 In addition, every network element in a hash table must: